Housing and Sheltering Resources and News

 ++ AID in PA is a collaborative effort between ASERT (Autism Services, Education, Resources and Training) and its subsidiary teams #ASDNext and the Philly Autism Project, the HCQUs (Health Care Quality Units) across the state and Temple University’s department of Disability Resources and Services, all operating under Pennsylvania’s ODP (Office of Developmental Programs).
 They have produced trauma-informed sensory positive toolkits for the purpose of informing self-advocates, shelter staff/volunteers, families, caregivers, and Direct Support Professionals (DSP) on how to best support persons with sensory needs, including individuals with Intellectual Disabilities and/or Autism in a disaster shelter setting.
 These toolkits are available to download, print, and share here.

-++ You can visit www.dhs.pa.gov/masscare to read about mass care in Pennsylvania, disaster feeding, and to get information about the exercise coming up in May of 2024.
+++ You can visit www.dhs.pa.gov/masscare to read about mass care in Pennsylvania, and disaster feeding.
 You can self-manage your subscriptions PA DHS publications at this site also.